withaspark/sparkerphp/README.md

-# sparkerphp
+#SparkerPHP Framework

-A tiny PHP framework for quickly prototyping MVC like applications.
+SparkerPHP is a tiny PHP framework for quickly prototyping MVC like applications.

+For more information, visit [http://withaspark.com/sparkerphp/](http://withaspark.com/sparkerphp/).